Abubakr50/Abubakr50/README.md

-- 👋 Hi, I’m @Abubakr50
+- 👋 Hi, I’m Abubakr Alqqubati
-- 👀 I’m interested in ...
+- 👀 I’m interested in Mobile Applications and Web Development Programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Freelancer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Programming Jobs
-- 📫 How to reach me ...
+- 📫 How to reach me eng.abubakr775@gmail.com

 <!---
 Abubakr50/Abubakr50 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.